Commercial Driver License Third Party Testing

 The Third Party Administrator shall secure and maintain Commercial Automobile Liability insurance, Commercial General Liability insurance and Workers’ Compensation.
 For a detailed analysis of the insurance requirements please select the Insurance Requirements link.

-In accordance with 49 CFR 383.75, Third Party Administrators who are not entities of state or local government or public school districts shall secure and maintain a Performance Bond guaranteeing all terms and conditions and other requirements set forth in the signed Third Party Administrator Agreement with DHSMV will be fulfilled.
+In accordance with 49 CFR 383.75, Third Party Administrators who are not entities of state or local government or public school districts shall secure and maintain a Performance Bond guaranteeing all terms and conditions and other requirements set forth in the signed Third Party Administrator Agreement with FLHSMV will be fulfilled.

 The amount of the Performance Bond is determined by the number of individual tests the Third Party Administrator expects to conduct annually.
 For purposes of determining the bond amount, the pre-trip inspection, basic control skills, and driving test count as three (3) separate tests.